cheeseandcereal/transmission_influxdb_exporter/README.md

 - Remote Machine
   - Running transmission daemon (only version 3.00+) accessible over the network with the specified RPC options in the config.
   - Running [influxdb](https://www.influxdata.com/time-series-platform/) 1.X instance accessible over the network with the specified options in the config.
+Must have flux _and_ influxql enabled.
   - Note: The transmission daemon and db can be on the same (or different) machines.
 - Local Machine (with Docker)
   - No additional requirements.
 See below if you do not wish to use docker.